SnosMe/awakened-poe-trade/.github/ISSUE_TEMPLATE/not-recognized-modifier.md

 ---
 name: Not Recognized Modifier
 about: For "Not Recognized Modifier" errors
-title: "[Not Recognized Modifier] - ITEM NAME HERE"
+title: "[Not Recognized Modifier] - PUT MODIFIER HERE"
 labels: bug, parse error
 assignees: ''